stolostron/acm-inspector/README.md

 - run `python entry.py prom`
   - (same disclaimer.. on my Mac (which is probably not configured well for python)) I used: `python3.11 entry.py prom`
 - `if you` run `python entry.py prom 2>&1 | tee ../../output/report.txt` then all the output on the screen will also be redirected to `output/report.txt` file.
-- If you want to run the notebooks under `causal-analysis`, you will have install this: `brew install graphviz` on your macOS.

 ## Using Docker
 1. To Build